HomeOnMars/projektoOmnijo/OmniCentro/Politikoj.md

 You can vote, but everytime the results seem to turn out to be exactly what the <span style="color:Beige">Serena</span> wanted...
 (if you are one of the lucky few who actually knows & understands what she wanted.)
+It's just so happened that,
+what <span style="color:Beige">Serena</span> wanted is often what the islanders wanted; and those who would disagree usually found themselves *voluntarily* [moved away](#freedom-of-movement) already long ago.

 #### Reproductive rights